celery/ceps/draft/celery-5-high-level-architecture.rst

 The Controller is responsible for managing the lifecycle of all other Celery components.

-It spawns the :ref:`Workers <draft/celery-5-high-level-architecture:Worker>`, :ref:`Routers <draft/celery-5-high-level-architecture:Router>`,
+It spawns the :ref:`Workers <draft/celery-5-high-level-architecture:Worker>`,
+:ref:`Routers <draft/celery-5-high-level-architecture:Router>`,
+:ref:`Schedulers <draft/celery-5-high-level-architecture:Scheduler>`
-:ref:`Schedulers <draft/celery-5-high-level-architecture:Scheduler>` and if configured and possible, the :term:`Message Brokers <Message Broker>` as well.
+and if configured and possible, the :term:`Message Brokers <Message Broker>` as well.

-By default, the Controller creates sub-processes for all the required components.
-This is suitable for small scale deployments or for deployments where SystemD is unavailable.

 Foreman
 +++++++

+By default, the Foreman service creates sub-processes for all the required components.
+This is suitable for small scale deployments or for deployments where SystemD is unavailable.

+During development if explicitly specified, the Foremen will start all of Celery's services in the same process.

 SystemD Integration
 ~~~~~~~~~~~~~~~~~~~